 HPV symptoms can take months or years to show up.
 Flare-ups are triggered by the immune system and viral load (or the quantity of virus circulating in the body).
 The most characteristic symptom of HPV is the appearance of several small warts in the male or female intimate area.

 In women, warts may present internally in non-visible areas such as the cervix.
 Therefore, HPV diagnosis should be confirmed with both a visual inspection and with a pap test or lab scraping.
 It can also be confirmed with a colposcopy.

-HPV in men
+HPV symptoms in men

 How to treat HPV

-Treatment of HPV is time consuming and can be expensive, but it is the only way to beat the disease and decrease the risk of cancer in men and women.
+Treatment of HPV is time-consuming and can be expensive, but it is the only way to beat the disease and reduce the risk of cancer in men and women.

 Types of HPV virus